Serious injuries after crash near Pākaraka

-Police are responding to a serious crash near Pākaraka that occurred just after 1.30pm on Friday.
+Police responded to a serious crash near Pākaraka that occurred just after 1.30pm on Friday.

 The incident took place on State Highway 3 between Maxwell Station Rd and Pukerimu Rd.